MURDriverless/YoloColorParse/readme.md

 ## Submitting the Reviewed Labels

-Once you have finished reviewing, you can make a pull request with all the labelled text files.
+Once you have finished reviewing, you can make a pull request to [YoloColorParse_Data](https://github.com/MURDriverless/YoloColorParse_Data) with all the labelled text files.
 For instance, if you were assigned with the first 500 images (ID from 1 to 500), then you should have 500 output text files, each corresponding to a video frame.

 Alternatively, for those who are doing this on a one-off basis, you can zip up the output text files to either Andrew or Steven.
 Note that the pull request approach is preferred.